bhg995/lise/h6/helloDjango.md

                         ^^^^^^
         NameError: name 'models' is not defined

-Tämä oli helppo korjata, koodipätkä on tiedostossa `crm/admin.py`.
+Koodipätkä on tiedostossa `crm/admin.py`.
 Koodista puuttui `from . import models`.
 Lisäsin sen

     from django.contrib import admin
     from . import models